autowarefoundation/autoware.universe/common/autoware_testing/design/autoware_testing-design.md

 ## Assumptions / Known limits

-Parametrization is limited to package, executable names, parameters filename and executable arguments.
+Parametrization is limited to package, executable names, parameters filename, topics filename and executable arguments.
 Test namespace is set as 'test'.
-Parameters file for the package is expected to be in `param` directory inside package.
+Parameters file and topics file for the package is expected to be in `param` directory inside package.

 ## Inputs / Outputs / API

+### Smoke test

 To add a smoke test to your package tests, add test dependency on `autoware_testing` to `package.xml`